SWORDHealth/nvidia-rl/docs/fp8.md

 * For BF16: `examples/configs/grpo_math_8B_megatron.yaml`
 * For FP8: `examples/configs/grpo_math_8B_megatron_fp8.yaml`

-In the experiment in this figure, enabling FP8 rollout and training gives 15%-25% decrease in step time, and the validation accuracy curves match up to 1000 step.
+In the experiment in this figure, enabling FP8 rollout and training gives 15%-25% decrease in step time, and the validation accuracy curves match up to 1000 steps.
 Efforts are ongoing to performs longer runs and further optimize performance.